tsclausing/puzzles/README.md

 You are given a full deck of cards, face-down.
 Four cards are flipped face-up and randomly re-inserted into the deck.

-Write an algorithm which accepts the deck and, using all cards in the deck, produces at least two collections of cards each containing an equal number of face-up cards.
+Write an algorithm which accepts the shuffled deck and, using all cards, produces at least two collections of cards each containing an equal number of face-up cards.
 The catch?
-The algorithm may *not* look at the cards.
+The algorithm may *not* look at the orientation of the cards.
 (Think about having to do this by hand, blindfolded.)

 * The deck of cards may not be cut in half (as in, with a hatchet)! *My favorite solution.*